ryanve/templace/README.md

 # templace
-Progressively load template content when JavaScript is enabled.
+Progressively load template content via JavaScript.
 Useful for wrapping low-priority heavy content like `iframe` embeds such to load after initial page load and only when JavaScript is enabled

 ```
 npm install templace